mskill/malika/Publish Watson Notebook on GitHub.md

 # Publishing Notebook on Watson Studio - A step to step Guide

-This document will help you in publishing your Project notebook created in Watson Studio to GitHub repository.
+<h3>This document will help you in publishing your Project notebook created in Watson Studio to GitHub repository.</h3>

  1. Click on the project which you want to integrate and select tab ‘Settings’.
 Scroll down the page and you will get the option as: